wooyakob/wooyakob/README.md

 - 👋 Hi, I’m @wooyakob
-- 👀 I’m interested in programming.
+- 👀 I’m interested in programming
-- 📫 How to reach me: jake_wood@mac.com.
+- 📫 How to reach me: jake_wood@mac.com

 <!---
 wooyakob/wooyakob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.